 Today, as expected, 2 more new Android phones are available on AT&T, namely Motorola Backflip and Motorola Flipout.

 The Bravo is a slightly more upscale of the two, but still fails to impress me in any way other than being DLNA-enabled.
+To refresh your memory, here are the Bravo specs:

 This time, however, existing customers upgrading their handsets and extending their contracts are no longer left in the dust.
 As always, no taxes or shipping fees are involved.
 But you already knew that, didn't you - it's Amazon after all.